 Top tips, Inspiration

-Reportage is a commonly used term in the UK for what simply means a candid or a documentary style.
-This style can be defined as natural looking, non-posed photography that in essence captures your day as it happens.
+Reportage is a commonly used term for a candid or documentary photography style.
+It can be defined as natural-looking, non-posed photography that captures the essence of the day.

-If you want candid and authentic shots that capture the emotions and story of the day without interrupting proceedings then reportage is the style you'll want.
+If you want to capture your event's emotions and story without interrupting proceedings, reportage is the style for you.

-This is a term more commonly referred to in the US but is becoming ever more popular this side of the pond.
-First-look is less of a style but it's worth mentioning to any prospective photographer.
-This American tradition captures the moment the couple first set eyes on each other, and we don't mean at the top of the aisle.
-This is usually done in private or with close friends and family.
-It's a chance to capture photos of the couple before the wedding so if you are the superstitious sort then this may not be for you.
+This American wedding tradition captures the moment a couple first set eyes on each other, and we don't mean at the top of the aisle!
+Usually done in private or with close friends and family, first-look captures the couple in their wedding attire before the ceremony.
+If you're the superstitious type, then this might not be for you!

-This style of photography has been on the rise thanks to apps like Instagram.
-It gives your photos a reddish-brown tint which is actually added after the photos have been taken and can be described as adding a vintage look.
+This style of photography has been on the rise, thanks to apps like Instagram.
+It gives your photos a reddish-brown tint and can be described as adding a vintage look.

-Needing little explanation, black and white photgraphy is used to achieve a classic and timeless effect.
-Again obtaining this is done in the editing process so you'll have the choice of both a coloured and black and white version.
+Needing little explanation, black and white photography is used to achieve a classic and timeless effect.
+As the filter is added during editing, you'll have the choice of both a full-coloured and black and white version.

-At Feast It, our photographers are hand selected to ensure a high level of professionalism and quality.
-We'd recommend browsing and enquiring with a few as some specialise in certain styles over others.
-You can do so here.
+Our photographers are hand selected to ensure a high level of professionalism and quality, and we recommend browsing and enquiring with a few who look like they specialise in the style you like.
+Click here to browse.